Apply through Clearing

 My week at a glance

-The start of the week for me is pretty late in the day since my first lecture is usually in the afternoon.
+The start of the week for me is late in the day since my first lecture is usually in the afternoon.
 This however, works out very well for me since it’s hard to quickly pick up my momentum after a weekend of meeting up and chilling out with friends.
-Therefore, Monday calls for a late breakfast with at least one of my flatmates in the kitchen that I share with 7 other lovely girls.
-Then I walk to my lectures which are usually back to back three or four hours of different modules so I am done pretty early in the day.
-Then my friends and I go to the LRC (Learning Resource Centre) to do our week’s tutorial questions together or look over any doubts we might have left from last week.
+Therefore, Monday calls for a late breakfast with at least one of my flatmates in the kitchen that I share with seven other lovely girls.
+Then I walk to my lectures which are usually back to back three or four hours of different modules, so I get done early in the day.
+All lectures done, my friends and I go to the Learning Resource Centre (LRC) to do our week’s tutorial questions together or look over any doubts we might have left from last week.
 After a couple of hours we tend to walk down to the forum or one of the accommodation common rooms to play pool or table tennis.

-Wednesdays are off-days for most of the students at Herts because this is the day where most of the sports are run.
+Wednesdays are off-days for most of the students at Herts because this is the day most active student sessions are run.
 Therefore, Wednesday starts with me going to my favourite badminton session and usually ends with some progress towards my course work deadlines for the month.